zhestyatsky/epfl-dl-in-biomed-project/README.md

-# epfl-dl-in-biomed-project
-Project at CS-502: Deep learning in Biomedicine at EPFL.
-Option 2. \
+# Project at CS-502: Deep learning in Biomedicine at EPFL - Option 2
 Implementation of the method called Latent Embedding Optimization (LEO).
 Original paper can be found [here](https://arxiv.org/abs/1807.05960).

 ### Files and Their Descriptions: